 Spectacular scenery and historical sites await along the Rakaia Gorge.
 The Rakaia Gorge Walkway is a 3-4 hour walk back and forth along the Rakaia River featuring a mix of forest, farmland and a peek into the Snowdon Coalmine.
 Vibrant blue waters and dramatic river gorge scenery provides non-stop photo opportunities.

-Location: Upstream of the Rakaia Gorge Bridge, 11km northeast of Methven
+Location: Upstream of the Rakaia Gorge Bridge, 11km (7 miles) northeast of Methven

 6. Ski at Mt Hutt

-Location: McLennans Bush Road, 21km north of Methven
+Location: McLennans Bush Road, 21km (13 miles) north of Methven